Mr-Ar-K/Personal-Expense-Tracker/README.md

 ## Requirements

-- Python 3.6 or higher
-- No external dependencies (uses only standard library modules)
+No setup required — uses Python's standard library only.

 ## Installation